-54. Transferring Credits
+55. Transferring Credits

-Credit for approved course(s) will transfer to Virginia Tech ONLY if:
+Credit for approved course(s) will transfer to Virginia Tech ONLY if you have an official transcript sent to the Virginia Tech Registrar, 250 Student Services Building, 800 Washington St., Blacksburg, VA 24061 as soon as you complete the course(s);

-- you have an official transcript sent to the Virginia Tech Registrar, 250 Student Services Building, 800 Washington St., Blacksburg, VA 24061 as soon as you complete the course(s); - you earn a grade of "C" or better (not C-) in the course(s); - the material in the course(s) does not duplicate material in courses for which you already have credit at Virginia Tech.
+- you are NOT on academic suspension at the time you take the course(s): - you earn a grade of "C" or better (not C-) in the course(s); - the material in the course(s) does not duplicate material in courses for which you already have credit at Virginia Tech.